 Philosophy- Social Constructivism.

-The child is capable, has rights, and learns in the relationships with others.
+The child is capable, has rights, and learns through their relationships with others.

 Reggio Approach Music Pedagogy